amcarvalho/realtime-pipeline/README.md

 # Realtime Pipeline

-This repo contains a realtime pipeline using 3 Kinesis streams, 1 Kinesis Data Stream, 1 DynamoDB and 2 Lambda functions.
+This repo contains a realtime pipeline using 3 Kinesis Streams, 1 Kinesis Data Delivery Stream, 1 DynamoDB and 2 Lambda functions.
 I've created this mostly as an exercise to get up to speed with terraform.

 ## Requirements